 Updated programme of works

-The above has delayed the works to the extent that we are now looking at completion of the scheme in late summer/early autumn 2020.
-Every effort will be made to finish the works at the earliest opportunity.
+The above has delayed the works to the extent that we are now looking at completion of the scheme by 18 December 2020.

 Free bus service